textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 5. Navigate to the `SmartMeterSimulator.sln` file within the `Hands-on lab\lab-files\starter-project` folder and open it with Visual Studio 2017.

-6. Sign in to Visual Studio or create an account, if prompted.
+6. Sign into Visual Studio or create an account, if prompted.

 7. If the Security Warning for SmartMeterSimulator window appears, uncheck _Ask me for every project in this solution_, and select **OK**.